mobizt/FirebaseClient/resources/docs/net_config.md

     - `resetPin` - The Ethernet module reset pin.
 Assign -1 if not used.
     - `staticIP` - (Optional) The pointer to Firebase_StaticIP object that holds the static ip configuration.

-    The `Firebase_StaticIP` class constructor parameters for static IP are following.

-     - `ipAddress` - The static IP.
-     - `netMask` - The subnet IP.
-     - `defaultGateway` - The default gateway IP.
-     - `dnsServer` - The dns server IP.
-     - `optional` - The boolean option to force use static IP only (not use DHCP).

 ## Functions